Condominium Slip and Fall Claims

 - Pools – missing or damaged anti-slip materials, damaged steps & ladders

-- Grassed Areas – holes in grass from broken sprinkler lines
+- Grassed Areas – holes in the grass from broken sprinklers

 - Walkways and Breezeways – dirt, rocks or other debris in an entryway or on stairs, unpainted steps, missing or damaged handrails, loose or cracked pavers, and clogged drains

 - Hallways & Stairs – step-downs without warning signs, stairwells where water collects, slippery steps or landings, missing or broken handrails, and issues with the height and depth of the steps